Click the 'Play' button to read out loud this webpage content

 The Sachiya Mata temple was built sometime during the 8th century, but the present structure is believed to have been constructed during the 12th century.
 The temple is dedicated to Sachi Mata, the wife of Lord Indra, the Rain God and king of the Heavens.
 Shrines dedicated to Mata Chandi Devi and Amba Mata are also within the temple premises.
 Beautifully sculpted arches lead to the inside of the temple, which is replete with images of various Hindu deities.
 An imposing sculpture of Lord Vishnu in his Avatar as Varaha graces the site in the north of the temple.
 An image of Vishnu-Lakshmi is placed in the east.
 Several sculptures of Hindu deities also adorn the western side of the shrine.
 This temple is a masterpiece of construction and definitely worth seeing, especially for its medieval architectural style.

 The Surya temple dates back to the 10th century and the structure is so well designed that it is often compared to the Sun temple in Ranakpur.
 It is dedicated to the Sun God Surya and the Sanctum houses an awesome Idol of the deity.
-Idols of Lord Ganesh and Goddess Durga are also placed in the main hall.
+Idols of Lord Ganesha and Goddess Durga are also placed in the main hall.
 The ceiling is impressively decorated with images of serpents coiled around lotus flowers.
 One can also find several murals and scriptures in the temple.

-Three magnificent temples of Osian are dedicated to the Gods, Vishnu and Shiva, who are depicted as one single entity, Harihara.
+Three magnificent temples of Osian are dedicated to the Gods, Vishnu and Lord Shiva, who are depicted as one single entity, Harihara.
 Built on a raised platform, these shrines are full of remarkable sculptures.
 They are believed to have been built in the 8th century, but are slightly different from the earlier structures in style and architecture.

 Osian is a highly popular Jain pilgrimage center and frequented by numerous visitors.
 Several modes of transportation are available to take one to this culturally rich town.